solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 intermediate graph between image segments, for example, when performing image compression.

-Lets see some examples of color graphs obtained from both COCO dataset samples as well from art pieces from the WikiArt website:
+Let"s see some examples of color graphs obtained from both COCO dataset samples as well from art pieces from the WikiArt website:

 `COCO`: